RaphaelHardFork/solar-punk/README.md

 - [x] Review SwapAndPop test suite
 - [x] Write scripts for deployment on testnet
 - [x] Contract URI + image (design it)
-- [ ] Deploy,test,destruct on Goerli
+- [x] Deploy,test,destruct on Goerli
+- [x] Randomness on same block requested
 - [ ] ~~ForkTest with a marketplace (transfer and listing)~~
 - [ ] Explain technical choice in README
 - [ ] Explain and test how SVG lib can be re used